FedIN: Federated Intermediate Layers Learning for Model Heterogeneity: Experiments

 \subsubsection{Federated settings}

-CIFAR-10 contains 50000 $32\times 32$ color images in the training dataset and 10000 images in the testing dataset with ten different classes, such as car, dog, and cat.
-Fashion-MNIST has 70000 $28\times 28$ gray-scale images with ten classes, such as T-shirts, trousers, and dresses, including 60000 samples for training and 10000 samples for validation.
-We set up two distributions for these two datasets, independent and identically distribution (iid) and non-iid, as illustrated in \figurename~\ref{fig_data_distribution}.
-We manage the non-iid data by Dirichlet distribution with $\alpha=0.5$, detailed in \figurename~\ref{fig_non_iid}.
-We have ten clients in the FL training process.
-The details of the model architectures are shown in \tablename~\ref{tab:model_architecture}.
-Model A, Model C, and Model D are deployed in two clients, respectively.
-Model B is set in one client, and Model E is arranged in three clients.
-The extractors are stage 1, and the classifiers are the dense layers in our experiments, meaning that the constraints on the model architectures are very loose. \textbf{Intermediate layers are composed of stage 2, stage 3, and stage 4,} maintaining high flexibility for their architecture as described in \tablename~\ref{tab:model_architecture}.
-FedIN uses the Adam optimizer \cite{KingmaB14}, and the hyper-parameters, such as the learning rate, are the default settings.
-We reduce the learning rate to 0.0001 at 25 communication rounds for CIFAR-10 and 60 communication rounds for Fashion-MNIST.
-The number of communication rounds is set to 200.
-The client's inner training epochs are 5 for CIFAR-10 and 1 for Fashion-MNIST.
+CIFAR-10 contains 50,000 $32\times 32$ color images in the training dataset and 10,000 images in the testing dataset with ten different classes, such as car, dog, and cat.
+Fashion-MNIST has 70,000 $28\times 28$ gray-scale images with ten classes, such as T-shirts, trousers, and dresses, including 60,000 samples for training and 10,000 samples for validation.
+SVHN is a real-world image dataset, obtained from house numbers in Google Street View images.
+It includes 73,257 $32\times 32$ color images for training and 26,032 images for testing.
+We establish two distributions for these datasets, independent and identically distribution (IID), and non-IID, as demonstrated in \figurename~\ref{fig_data_distribution}.
+The non-IID data is generated using a Dirichlet distribution with a parameter $\alpha=0.5$, as elaborated in \figurename~\ref{fig_non_IID}.
+We have 100 clients in the FL training process.
+The model architectures are ResNet10, ResNet14, ResNet18, ResNet22 and ResNet26 from PyTorch source codes, and evenly distributed among 100 clients.
+The number of communication rounds is set to 500.
+The batch size is 16 during the training process.
+For all datasets, the clients complete 5 epochs of inner training during each communication round.